gnufied/rubyintro/rubymeetup.md

         car1 = Car.new()

 * Modules and using them

   A Module is a collection of methods and constants.
   The methods in a module may be instance methods or module methods.
   Instance methods appear as methods in a class when the module is included, module methods do not.

+  For example:

+        module Shapes
+          def perimeter; end
+          def area; end
+        end

+        class Circle
+          include Shapes
+        end

+        circle = Circle.new()
+        circle.area()

 * In 1.9, Parent class of all classes is `BasicObject` but in Ruby 1.8 it used to be `Object` class.
 In 1.9 `Object` class sits one level below `BasicObject` class and most important difference between two is `Object` class includes `Kernel` module whereas